CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-Platform-Appliance/_index.md

 sudo apt-get install -y netq-agent netq-apps
 ```

-You can now upgrade your hardware using the NetQ Admin UI, in the next section, or the {{<link title="#Upgrade Your Hardware Using the NetQ CLI" text="NetQ CLI">}}.
+You can now upgrade your platform using the NetQ Admin UI, in the next section, or the {{<link title="#Upgrade Your Hardware Using the NetQ CLI" text="NetQ CLI">}}.

-## Upgrade Your Hardware Using the NetQ Admin UI
+## Upgrade Your Platform Using the NetQ Admin UI

 After completing the preparation steps, upgrading your NetQ Platform(s) or NetQ Appliance(s) is simple using the Admin UI.

-To upgrade your hardware:
+To upgrade your NetQ software:

 1. Run the bootstrap CLI to upgrade the Admin UI itself.